 I am a culinary failure.

-I have never been to Disney.
+I have never been to Disney and I’m okay with it.

 I Love: